noah-franklin/smart-library/README.md

 After manually organizing all the folders up to the side level, we decided to make some shell scripts to help with creating, making, and moving files and folders for the sections, rows, and images.
 These scripts we usedn can be found in the scripts directory of this repository.

 ### Instructions for the scripts

 1. Use FileZilla to move the appropriate script inside a shelf number folder you want to organize (so you should be seeing the folders "a", "b", and the script file)
 2. SSH into the "a" server to run the script file (Example: ./alex.sh)
-3. Check and refresh to see if it works
+3. Check and refresh to see if it works.

 ## 2: Bookcase/Bookshelf Generation